-Corporate performance under the annual incentive compensation plan is measured based on a pre-determined mix of quantitative metrics and strategic goals that are aligned with our purpose, vision, and strategy.
-These metrics are intended to reflect goals that can be acted upon within the current year and produce results that contribute to the long-term success of the Company.
-The threshold, target, and maximum achievement for each goal are generally set at the beginning of the year by the MD&C Committee and recommended for approval during the February Board meeting.
+Corporate performance is measured based on a pre-determined mix of quantitative metrics (weighted 80%) and strategic goals (weighted 20%) that are aligned with our purpose, vision, and strategy.
+The threshold, target, and maximum achievement for each goal are generally set at the beginning of the year by the MD&C Committee, based on our approved annual corporate plan, which represents our expectations for the year, and recommended for approval during the February Board meeting.
+Our corporate performance is then measured against a scorecard at the end of the fiscal year.
+Because we conduct business in an industry that is driven by volatile commodity prices, our plan is reviewed regularly by management and the Board, so that we can adapt our operations to changing conditions as necessary.